Discover the Unique World of Wombats

 Interestingly, neither of the hairy-nosed wombats actually has hair on their noses; it is just a bit inside their nostrils.

 People often call them strong and sturdy because they are really good at digging with their short, strong legs and sharp claws.
-They usually move slowly, but they can sprint up to 40 kilometers per hour to escape danger on the ground.
+They usually move slowly, but they can sprint up to 25 miles per hour (40 km/h) to escape danger on the ground.

 Despite their slow appearance, wombats can move quickly when they have to, keeping up their speed for about 90 seconds.
 Some people have even been knocked over by wombats running fast!